zhijie-yang/about/README.md

 ### Biography

-Zhijie Yang received his Bachelor's Degree of Engineering in Computer Science and Technology from ShanghaiTech University in 2020.
-He is currently a master student studying informatics (computer science) at Technical University of Munich.
+Zhijie Yang received his bachelor's degree in computer science and technology engineering from ShanghaiTech University in 2020.
+After receiving his master's degree in informatics (computer science) from the Technical University of Munich, he works as a software engineer at Canonical.

-His research interest is mainly about perception for autonomous driving.

 ### Published Papers